Vinfall/sb/README.md

 ## Staged

 > [!WARNING]
-> These packages are temporary, would get deleted once merged upstream.
+> These buckets are temporary, would get deleted once merged upstream.

 - project64-dev
 - supermium